 The Four Mitzvot of Purim

-"They were to observe them as days of feasting and merrymaking, as as an occasion for sending gifts to open another and presents to the poor" ( Megilat Ester 9:22 )
+“They were to observe them as days of feasting and merrymaking, as as an occasion for sending gifts to open another and presents to the poor” (Megilat Esther 9:22).

-On the 15th day of Adar, we celebrate Purim, a day of celebration,mirth, and joy .
-It honors the story of Queen Ester and Mordechai and the bravery both showed to preserve and save the Jewish people in the Persian Empire.
+On the 15th day of Adar, we celebrate Purim, a day of celebration, mirth, and joy.
+It tells the story of Queen Ester and Mordechai’s brave acts to save the Jewish people in the Persian Empire.

 1)The Reading of the Megillah (Scroll) of Esther:

-The story of Ester is traditionally read off a parchment scroll twice during the holiday, once during the first night and again the next morning.
-When teethe villain of the story, Haman, is read the listeners are to make a great amount of noise as to drown out his name.
-The mitzvah states that we are commanded to "hear" as opposed to "read" the megillah as to not require every person to read the text directly.
+The story of Esther is traditionally read off a parchment scroll twice during the holiday, once during the first night and again the next morning.
+When we hear the name of the story’s villain, “Haman,” listeners make a great amount of noise to drown out his name.
+The mitzvah states that we are commanded to “hear” as opposed to “read” the megillah as to not require every person to read the text directly.

 2) Sending Gifts of Food – Mishloach Manot

-We are also commanded to send "Mishloach Manot", gifts composing usually of a basket or plate filled with tasty sweets, many times favoring "Humantashen" triangle shaped pastries with fruit or custard filling.
+We are also commanded to send “Mishloach Manot,” gifts often composing of a basket or plate filled with tasty sweets, many times favoring “Hamantashen” triangle shaped pastries with fruit or custard filling.